aaronmsimon/unity-kings-of-the-beach/README.md

 #### Player
 - feint for player spike
 - Between points, the players can high-five, hug, etc (see Concepts/Ideas bullet 5), then player controlled skip to service
-- Implement the power meter into the actual service power strike on the ball: accurace for aiming & duration for speed

 #### Match
 - Complete all states